 11. A Prison of His Own Making

-Despite Daedalus’ good intentions to help the princess, Minos discovered Daedalus’ betrayal and so he threw Daedalus and Icarus into the Labyrinth.
+Despite Daedalus’ good intentions to help the princess, Minos discovered his betrayal and so he threw Daedalus and Icarus into the Labyrinth.
 Luckily, the Minotaur had been killed, but Daedalus found the maze very difficult to navigate and he and his son were trapped there for a long time.

 12. Daedalus Created His Infamous Wings to Escape Prison

 Daedalus and Icarus spent hours and hours collecting feathers from the floor of the labyrinth and they found wax from beehives that had settled in the open corridors of the labyrinth.
 With the wax and feathers, Daedalus fashioned two sets of wings.
-He fastened the wings to Icarus’ back and told his son not to fly too high, or the sun would melt the wax, but also not to fly too low, otherwise the water would wet the feathers and drag him down.
+He fastened the wings to Icarus’ back and told his son not to fly too high, or the sun would melt the wax, but also not to fly too low.
+Otherwise, the water would wet the feathers and drag him down.

 13. Daedalus Named an Island After His Son